 August 11, 2015 – Slidell, LA

 Scientists presented published work regarding the impacts of Deepwater Horizon to Gulf wetlands.
 Specific topics that were covered included ecosystem effects, impacts to marsh life, and shoreline response and restoration.
-A recording of the seminar and each of the presentations can be viewed by clicking here.

 Navigating shifting sands: Oil on our beaches